-Teacher CPD – Overall Course Aims:
+Overall Course Aims:

-Join us this summer to discover a different approach to bullying – friendship and inclusion!
 Foster your understanding about the prevalence of bullying in primary school.
 Reflect on current classroom practice and inform yourself about DES guidelines on best practice in relation to preventing and intervening in relation to bullying.

 Explore how to encourage a school-wide approach to bullying prevention and intervention.
 Develop an insight into Restorative Practice with a view to possibly implementing this measure in your school.
 Discover how to integrate drama, literacy, PE, Circle Time and ICT to promote friendship and inclusion in your classroom.
 Learn to promote pro-social behaviour and to embed a respect for diversity.
 Your learning will complement the SPHE curriculum and encourage reflection in relation to the school Code of behaviour, Acceptable use policy (ICT) and Anti-bullying policy.

-Your summer course will inform SSE in the areas of SPHE, the school Code of Behaviour, the AUP and the school Anti-bullying policy.
+Your course will inform SSE in the areas of SPHE, the school Code of Behaviour, the AUP and the school Anti-bullying policy.
 Active and collaborative learning strategies will be promoted throughout the course.
 On a whole school level, participants will be guided to lead discussions about diversity and inclusion.
 The goal is to create a learning environment which is psychologically safe and to equip children to identify and widen their circle of friends.